cucapra/dahlia/docs/cheat.md

 ```

 ### Split Views
-Split views transform  single dimension of a memory into a multi-dimensional memory.
+Split views transform one dimension of a memory into multiple dimensions.
 The split factor must divide the size of the dimension that is being split.

 ```dahlia